Skip to product information

 Cuvée weiß 2022

-Grape: Bacchus, Huchselrebe, Pinot Gris, Pinot Blanc, Muller-Thurgau, Sauvignon Blanc
+Grape: Bacchus, Huxelrebe, Pinot Gris, Pinot Blanc, Müller-Thurgau, Sauvignon Blanc

 Color: Orange

-A moist, classic orange that you'll want to savor slowly.
+A moist, classic orange wine that makes you want to savor it slowly.

-The attack is slightly bitter from orange peel, with a lingering tropical fruit finish.
+The attack has the bittersweet taste of orange peel, with a lingering finish of tropical fruits.

-A medium-bodied orange wine with just the right amount of flavor.
+A medium-bodied orange wine with just the right balance.

-The six varieties are fermented whole bunch, 40% is fermented for 10 days and then pressed, and 60% is pressed directly, and then fermented and aged for 11 months in old barrels and stainless steel tanks.
+Six varieties were used, with 40% macerated for 10 days as whole bunches before pressing, and 60% direct pressed.
+Fermented and aged for 11 months in old barrels and stainless steel tanks.

-Thanks to the diverse soil and microclimate, the grape varieties grown in Rheinhessen are truly diverse, but another new feature of this region is the emergence of a succession of ambitious young people who will lead the next generation.
+Benefiting from diverse soils and microclimates, the grape varieties cultivated in Rheinhessen are indeed colorful.
+A new characteristic of this region seems to be the continuous emergence of ambitious young people who will shape the next generation (era).

-The village of Westhfen, located in the southeastern part of Rheinhessen, has a warmer microclimate than the previous three areas due to the influence of the Rhine River, which flows north and south less than 10km east.
-The soil is made up of loess and limestone.
-Weingut Bergkloster has been cultivating grapes and making wine in this area for generations, and has protected 8 hectares of vineyards there.
+The village of Westhofen, located in the southeastern part of Rheinhessen, has a warmer microclimate than the areas of the aforementioned three producers, due to the influence of the Rhine River flowing north-south less than 10km to its east.
+The soil is loess and limestone.
+Weingut Bergkloster has continued viticulture and winemaking in this area, protecting its 8-hectare vineyard for generations.

-He studied brewing at Geisenheim University (graduating in 2013), returned to his hometown, and brewed his first VTG in 2014.
-From that year on, he steadily gained experience at home while also training at Weingut in Germany and Austria.
+He studied winemaking at Geisenheim University (graduating in 2013) and returned home.
+His first vintage made by himself was 2014.
+From that year, he diligently gained experience at home while also undergoing training at wineries in Germany and Austria.

-His philosophy is to "respect nature to the utmost, trust nature and microorganisms in the process of growing grapes and in the cellar, and never intervene or interfere with anything unnecessary.
+His philosophy is: "Respect nature to the fullest, believe in the natural growth process of the vines and the microbes in the cellar, and never interfere or hinder unnecessarily.
 Add nothing but love and passionate energy."

 Notes